 - 1. Any individual may file written charges against any chapter that the accuser feels to have acted in conflict with the letter or intent of the Constitution and Bylaws of the Association, or to have failed to comply with all requirements of the Constitution and Bylaws of the Association, or with any lawful requirement of the House of Delegates.
-Such charges shall be signed, dated, and filed with the Executive Director of the Association, who shall submit a copy of said charges to the accused chapter and request of the chapter a written reply.
+Such charges shall be signed, dated, and filed with the Vice-President of Membership, who shall submit a copy of said charges to the accused chapter and request of the chapter a written reply.
 He/she shall so present said charges and the reply to the Board of Trustees at its next meeting. - 2.
-If the Board of Trustees fails to dismiss said charges, it shall fix a time and place for the hearing of the charges, which time shall be not less than fifteen (15) days, nor more than ninety (90) days, after the serving of such charges.
-If, following the hearing, the Board of Trustees fails to dismiss the charges, it shall advise the accused chapter of its recommendations, and shall make known its decision in a written resolution signed by the President of the Association at least thirty (30) days prior to the next Annual Meeting of the Association. - 3.
-At the next Annual Meeting of the Association, the resolution shall be presented to and acted upon by the House of Delegates.
-Before the voting shall commence, the chapter shall be allowed forty-five (45) minutes to answer charges.
+If the Board of Trustees fails to dismiss said charges, it shall fix a time and place for the hearing of the charges.
+If, following the hearing, the Board of Trustees fails to dismiss the charges, it shall advise the accused chapter of its recommendations, and shall make known its decision in a written resolution signed by the President of the Association at least thirty (30) days prior to the next House of Delegates. - 3.
+At the next House of Delegates, the resolution shall be presented and voted upon.
+Before the voting shall commence, the chapter shall be allowed ten (10) minutes to answer charges.
 Upon suspension or revocation of the charter by a three-fourths vote of the House of Delegates, the delegation of that chapter shall leave the floor of the House of Delegates.